reekoheek/naked-pages/README.md

 naked-pages
 ===========

-Default index listing (not only) for NGINX, and some custom error pages ;)
+Default index listing (not only) for NGINX, and some custom error pages ;) This is good choice for someone who want a beauty yet light responsive web listing page.
+Or maybe **h5ai alternative**.

 #Features
-- Using our neat CSS framework - Naked!
+- Using our neat CSS framework - Naked! **(Private repo / Xinixman access only)**
 - Responsive page
 - Much more lighter than h5ai